 Getting new dentures is exciting and is bound to make your life better in multiple ways.
-But despite all of the benefits, the initial few days can be pretty difficult to navigate and not to mention awkward, as your mouth struggles to get used to them.
+As great as it is to be able to chew and smile, the initial few days can be pretty difficult to navigate (and even a little awkward) while your mouth gets used to them.

-Some things that could happen?
-You will probably start producing more saliva and may develop painful spots in your mouth.
+So what can you anticipate?
+You will probably start producing more saliva and may possibly develop painful spots in your mouth.

 That's why we've written this beginner's guide to help you to understand what dentures are, what to expect after getting artificial teeth, and some tips to make the adjustment process easier.